canonical/vanilla-framework/templates/docs/migration-guide-to-v4.md

 The `$border-radius` variable still exists, but it’s value is now `0` and it’s deprecated.
 It will be removed in the future.

 If you are using the rounded corners in any custom styles or components, make sure to remove them.

+## Updated logo section

+In Vanilla 4.2 we updated the style of logo section component to allow using logos of variable width.
+This introduced a breaking change for some of the old logo sections that were using images not aligned by design team.

+If you have logos that are not aligned properly, you can use the `.has-misaligned-images` class as a workaround to apply some basic styling to them, before you replace images with correctly spaced.

+For more information see [the logo section component documentation](/docs/patterns/logo-section#fallback-for-misaligned-logos).

 ## New components